Republican Guard (Yemen): Post revolution

 Although the Republican Guard under Saleh was counted as one of the most loyal units of the Yemeni Army, the unit has been less reliable for his successor due to parts of it still being commanded by Saleh loyalists.
 This has led to conflict in the unit between Saleh loyalists and loyalists to the new government.

 Following an attempt by the new President Abdrabbuh Mansur Hadi to replace the leader of the 3rd Republican Guard Brigade, Tareq Saleh, Saleh led a 65-day mutiny.
 The mutiny was eventually brought to an end on June 7 after other Republican Guard Brigades managed to disarm the mutinous Brigade.
 Saleh subsequently relinquished his command and control of the 3rd Brigade, which is regarded as one of the strongest and best equipped brigades in the military, was taken over by General Abdulrahman al-Halili.

 Another Saleh loyalist, Brigadier General Murad al-Awbali, commander of the 62nd brigade, was abducted by soldiers in the unit after withholding pay from those who had broken ranks with the former president Saleh.
 Awbali's release was later secured by tribal officials.

 In an effort to try to curb the power of Brig.
 Gen. Ahmed Saleh, President Hadi announced a restructuring of the Armed Forces in early August 2012.
 The restructuring particularly hit the strong Republican Guard, and will see units moved from both the Republican Guard and other units to a new force known as the Presidential Defence Forces, which will be under the direct control of the president.
-In reaction to these attempts at restructuring, 200 armed members of the Republican Guard protested outside the Defense Ministry, leading to troops being deployed due to worry that the armed protesters might attempt to storm the building.
-After Saleh's death, Republican Guard forces reportedly started fighting against the Houthis, capturing many areas in Al Hudaydah city.
-The Yemeni republican guard and the central security forces have joined to form the 'guardians of the republic' which is Tareq Saleh's private army.
+In reaction to these attempts at restructuring, 200 armed members of the Republican Guard protested outside the Defense Ministry, leading to troops being deployed due to concern that the armed protesters might attempt to storm the building.
+After Saleh's death, Republican Guard forces reportedly started fighting against the Houthis, capturing part of Al Hudaydah City.
+The Yemeni Republican Guard and the central security forces have joined to form the 'Guardians of the Republic', which is Tareq Saleh's private army.
 They are highly experienced veterans and are reportedly the best equipped and trained forces in the Saudi coalition.